7 Easy Ways To Naturally Reduce Stress

 - Improved mood

 - More positivity in relationships with family and friends

 The links between food and stress are many, and it can work both ways.
 If you’re feeling stressed, you’re more likely to eat a higher proportion of unhealthy foods, and if you’re eating a lot of unhealthy things, you’re more likely to feel stressed.

-Some people respond to stress by losing their appetite altogether, which can also be very detrimental as your body isn’t getting the right nutrients to find a healthy balance again either.
+Some people respond to stress by losing their appetite altogether, which can also be very detrimental as your body isn’t getting the right nutrients to get back to that healthy balance.

-Being aware of how stress affects you individually and your relationship with food can be key to flipping things so that you can use what you eat to positively impact on your stress instead.
+Being aware of how stress affects your relationship with food can be key to giving you control again.
+It is possible to use what you eat to reduce stress instead.

 It’s important to eat regularly in order to keep your blood glucose at the level that your body needs to function optimally, so skipping meals can be very detrimental to your stress levels.

 Ensuring that you eat regular, healthy and balanced meals is a good way to make sure your diet isn’t making you more stressed.
 That doesn’t mean that you can’t ever eat chocolate again though (thankfully) because studies have found that eating a small amount of chocolate with a high ratio of cocoa can actually help reduce stress.
 Winner!